Apply for the 2021 Placement Scheme

 What if the placement isn’t working well?

-That would be a pity, and we expect uncommon, but we appreciate this may happen.
-We will prepare the students for placements with a preplacement briefing and an information pack to ensure that the students are aware of a company’s expectations.
+That would be unfortunate, and we expect uncommon, but we appreciate this may happen.
+We will prepare the students for placements with support and briefing where needed and we would suggest a pre-placement meeting with you (virtually or otherwise) to ensure that the students are aware of the company’s expectations.
 If people are unhappy (student and/or supervisors), we ask them to first contact the DISCnet Placement Manager and/or the chair of the PPC to understand the issues and see if suitable changes can be made.
 If not, then we will try to find a suitable replacement, while still accrediting the work already achieved (see below).

 We stress that as an employee of your company we expect the student to be covered by your HR procedures for reporting, and investigating, any inappropriate behaviour.
 The PPC will review such procedures as part of placement approval process.